hmcts/prl-citizen-frontend/README.md

 $ yarn test
 ```

+#### Functional End-to-End (E2E) Tests

-Functional end-to-end (e2e) tests are hosted in the [prl-e2e-tests](https://github.com/hmcts/prl-e2e-tests) repository.
+Functional end-to-end (E2E) tests are hosted in the [prl-e2e-tests](https://github.com/hmcts/prl-e2e-tests) repository.

 Smoke tests from this repository are executed by triggering a build job in Jenkins.

-To run e2e tests on your PR build, add the label `enable-prl-e2e-tests`.
+To run E2E tests on your PR build, add the label `enable-prl-e2e-tests`.
 This will initiate a Playwright smoke test.
 Developers should add this label when their changes are ready for code review.

-The smoke test is run against AAT in the master build.
+The smoke test is run against **AAT** in the master build.

 ### Security